• Skip to primary navigation

 Red Ranger Chickens

-Are you looking for a two-in-one, dual purpose kind of chicken?
+Are you looking for a two-in-one, dual purpose chicken?
 These Red Ranger Chickens might be exactly what your farm needs as they can lay eggs and provide you with good meat.

 Red Rangers are a good-sized, broiler chicken mainly used for meat and can also supply a decent amount of eggs.
 They make a good in between of the fast growing typical meat birds like Cornish cross and the slower growing dual purpose birds.